-Explore Namibia’s beautifully austere, wildlife-rich landscapes from the Namib Desert to Sossuslvei.
-Enjoy desert stays, Big Five game drives and 4WD self-drive routes that take you off the beaten track, as well as coastal cities that host wild seal colonies and laid-back beach resorts alike.
+Explore Namibia’s wildlife-rich landscapes from the Namib Desert to Sossuslvei.
+Enjoy desert stays, Big-Five game drives and 4WD self-drive routes that take you right off the beaten track, as well as coastal cities home to wild seal colonies and laid-back beach resorts alike.

 Spirit of Namibia

 Venture in search of wild elephants, rhinoceros and more on this safari exploration of rugged Damaraland, surreal, otherworldly Skeleton Coast and the endless ochre expanses of the Namib Desert – all the while staying at some of Namibia's finest luxury safari camps.

 Southern Africa in style with Regent Seven Seas Cruises

 18 days from £10,425 pp incl. flights